-Our interest expense arises from a variety of funding structures and related derivative financial instruments as described in "Item 11-Quantitative and Qualitative Disclosures About Market Risk",

-Note 12-Derivative assets and liabilities and Note 15-Debt to our Consolidated Financial Statements included in this annual report.
-Interest expense in any period is primarily affected by contracted interest rates, amortization of fair value adjustments on debt, principal amounts of indebtedness and unrealized mark-to-market gains or losses on derivative financial instruments for which we did not achieve cash flow hedge accounting treatment.
+Our interest expense arises from a variety of funding structures and related derivative financial instruments as described in "Item 11-Quantitative and Qualitative Disclosures About Market Risk", Note 13-Derivative assets and liabilities and Note 16-Debt to our Consolidated Financial Statements included in this annual report.
+Interest expense in any period is primarily affected by contracted interest rates, amortization of fair value adjustments, amortization of debt issuance costs and debt discounts, principal amounts of indebtedness and unrealized mark-to-market gains or losses on derivative financial instruments for which we did not achieve cash flow hedge accounting treatment.